FurnaceScout/frontend/docs/TRANSACTION_TRACE.md

 ### Q: Can I use this with mainnet transactions?

-**A:** No, traces are only available on Anvil.
+**A:** No, traces are only available on Anvil (local testnet).
 For mainnet, use Etherscan or Tenderly.

+### Q: What does the Memory view show?

+**A:** It shows the EVM memory state at each step of execution.
+Memory is temporary storage used during transaction execution, different from persistent storage.
+Use it to debug MSTORE/MLOAD operations and understand memory layout.

+### Q: When should I use Memory view vs Storage view?

+**A:** Use **Memory view** for temporary data during execution (function parameters, local variables, encoding).
+Use **Storage view** for permanent state changes that persist after the transaction (state variables, mappings).

 ### Q: Why is my trace empty?